-Making Tax Digital (regularly referred to as MTD) has been introduced by the Government to make it easier for businesses and individuals to get their tax right and to keep on top of their tax affairs.
+Making Tax Digital (often referred to as MTD) has been introduced by the Government to make it easier for businesses and individuals to get their tax right and to keep on top of their tax affairs, which will eventually mean the end of the annual tax return.
 Everybody that is affected by MTD will eventually need to file quarterly returns with HMRC, using some form of digital software.

-Originally announced in the March Budget 2015, it is set to come into place from April 2018, when self-employed individuals and unincorporated landlords with a turnover of more than £85,000 will need to start using the new system.
+Originally announced in the March Budget 2015, it was set to come into place from April 2018, when self-employed individuals and unincorporated landlords with a turnover of more than £85,000 would need to start using the new system.